dsciiitkalyani/flutter-url-launcher/README.md

 ![Reflectly hero image][Reflectly hero image]

-### Fast results

-Flutter is fast.
-It's powered by the same hardware-accelerated 2D graphics library that underpins Chrome and Android: [Skia].
-We architected Flutter to support glitch-free, jank-free graphics at the native speed of your device.
-Flutter code is powered by the world-class [Dart platform], which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, as well as JavaScript for the web and Intel x64 for desktop devices.

-![Dart platform diagram][]

 ### Productive development

 Flutter offers stateful hot reload, allowing you to make changes to your code